test team leader

 We inherited T4i's old test facilities which had to renovated and adapted to our setup.

 Fluidic lines to supply the test stand with N2O, N2, and water had to be installed.
-We designed the P&IDs and we assembled the entire fluidic system.
+I designed the P&IDs, and we assembled the entire fluidic system.

 MAIN VALVE